The Chair of the Governing Body, David Borland, writes:

 · Working closely with our professional clerk to ensure that meetings are timely and effective.

-· Continuing to receive in depth termly reports (including attendance currently at 96.04%) from the Headteacher as we monitor the School Development Plan prioritising Teaching and Learning and the Progress/Achievement of all pupils.
+· Continuing to receive in depth termly reports (including attendance data currently at 96.1% compared with nationally at 94.6%) from the Headteacher as we monitor the School Development Plan prioritising Teaching and Learning and the Progress/Achievement of all pupils.

 · Attending virtual Chairs’ Forum, run by Lancashire, to keep up to date with current affairs.

-· Setting and measuring performance objectives for Mr Blackburn
+· Setting and measuring performance objectives for Mr Blackburn during the HT appraisal.

 As part of their commitment to the school the Governors do not claim out of pocket expenses and register with the Lancashire Education Authority to benefit from the various training courses, via the Service Level Agreement, at a competitive cost.
-This is overseen by our Training Governor.
+This is overseen by our Training Governor